aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/ppimage/_index.md

 ```

 Replaces image data.
 Attention: when Image is metafile - it will be rasterized.
-Use ReplaceImage(byte[]) instead
+Use replaceImage(byte[]) instead

 **Parameters:**
 | Parameter | Type | Description |